 A hidden gem in Birmingham's Jewellery Quarter, Newman Brothers is Birmingham Conservation Trust's Grade II* listed Victorian factory built in 1894.
 The factory made coffin fittings of the highest quality until it closed in 1999.

 Finally, after more than 10 years of fundraising, the building is being restored and brought back into use as a factory heritage attraction which will also incorporate commercial units.

-Conservation work is currently underway and Newman Brothers open to the public in September 2014.
+Conservation work is currently underway and Newman Brothers open to the public on the 28 October 2014.

 Birmingham Museum & Art Gallery

 To fully appreciate the extraordinary range of the city’s heritage, the Birmingham Museum & Art Gallery is a must-see.
 The internationally significant collections of art and history include the largest collection of pre-Raphaelite artwork in the world and the Industrial Gallery, dedicated to the finest crafts produced in Birmingham over the past 200 years.
 After a visit at the museum, you can enjoy a traditional English tea in the historic Edwardian tea room.

 Birmingham has three cathedrals: the Anglican cathedral of St. Philip, the Roman Catholic basilica of St. Chad and the Greek Orthodox cathedral dedicated to Theotokos and St. Andreas.